GUNAS is the brainchild of Indian-born entrepreneur Sugandh Agrawal.

 They will also be looking to ramp up their presence in Asia where ethical consumerism is a relatively new thing and where they might be able to gain a significant “first mover” advantage.

-If you’re a vegan leather lover don’t miss our round-up of the 10 Brands We Love Using Plant-Based Leather.
+If you’re a vegan leather lover don’t miss our round-up of our favorite brands using plant-based leather here.